khanonjs/khanon.js-website/public/docs/3-using-scene-interface.md

 # Getting elements

-Use [getActors](https://khanonjs.com/api-docs/classes/decorators_scene.SceneInterface.html#getActors) to get a list of all spawned actors of a kind.
+Use [getActors](https://khanonjs.com/api-docs/classes/decorators_scene.SceneInterface.html#getActors) to get a list of all spawned actors of a constructor type.

 # Callbacks